Democide/Legally-Blonde-RPG/README.md

-A 200 word RPG about being pink and making friends

 # Legally Blonde

 3 to 6 players

-One player is the Blonde everyone else plays Harpies.
+One player is the Blonde, everyone else plays Harpies.
 A harpy opens the first scene as director.
 After a scene is closed the next harpy becomes director and so on until no harpies remain.

 ## THE BLONDE